When Letting Go Is Healthy: The Psychology of Abandoning Goals

 • Lower depressive symptoms (Wrosch et al., 2003)

-• Higher life satisfaction and purpose (Ntoumanis et al., 2014)
+• Higher life satisfaction and purpose (Wrosch et al., 2013)

 In workplaces with rapid change, evolving roles, or shifting priorities, the ability to assess and release outdated goals is a valuable skill that supports both personal and organisational growth.